hyperledger/bevel/docs/source/guides/networkyaml-quorum.md

 <a name="type"></a>
 type
-: `type` defines the platform choice like corda/fabric/indy/quorum, here in the example its **quorum**.
+: `type` defines the platform choice like corda/fabric/indy/quorum, here in the example it's **quorum**.

 <a name="version"></a>
 version